lierluis/lierluis.github.io/index.md

 layout: home
 ---

-I'm a software engineer looking to start my career in the software industry.
+I'm an aspiring software engineer with a passion for technology.

-I graduated from San Francisco State University with a B.S. in Computer Science.
+I recently graduated from San Francisco State University with a B.S. in Computer Science, where I started with zero knowledge of programming and finished as tech lead of my last team project.

-In school I worked on a few team projects, from being a front-end developer to being technical lead.
+I have about 4 years of programming experience and am currently looking for new opportunities in the industry.

-Check out [my projects] to learn more.
+If you'd like to see some of my work, check out my [projects].

-[my projects]: {{ site.url }}{% link navigation/projects.md %}
+[projects]: {{ site.url }}{% link navigation/projects.md %}